MDIL-SNU/SPINNER/docs/tags/tags.rst

       relax_iteration:                              5
       method_of_first_relax:                       cg
       further_calculation_with_accurate_potential: no
+      stop_relax_beyond_this_generation:           10

 Relaxation is performed by :code:`relax_iteration` × total number of atoms  × 3 iterations for both lattice-fix relaxation and lattice-free relaxation. :code:`method_of_first_relax` is the method for the lattice-fix relaxation (cg/fire/mix is possible while :code:`mix` is mixing of fire and cg). :code:`further_calculation_with_accurate_potential` decides whether to further evaluate energy with more accurate potential (when using this tag, potential_accurate file should be provided in the input directory).
+Relaxation of a structure stops after :code:`stop_relax_beyond_this_generation` generations.

 3.11 Vacuum constraint